 Initial set up

-- Subversion which they configure to use the Public authorization provider.
+- An integration with Subversion which they configure to use the Public authorization mechanism.

 This setup configures LGTM access for all of Company X's repositories.
-It results in the following permissions being granted, based on the information LGTM receives from the providers:
+It results in the following permissions being granted, based on the information LGTM receives from the integrations:

 |Jane and John||All GitHub Enterprise projects||Full||Settings in GitHub Enterprise give Jane and John read access for all projects|